Gabriel-VM/sauce-demo-qa-project/README.md

 This repository documents a complete manual testing project for the [Sauce Demo](https://www.saucedemo.com/) online store.

-The objective is to showcase the ability to:
+The goal is to showcase the following:
-- Create a well-structured test plan
+- Creation of a well-structured test plan
-- Perform exploratory and scenario-based manual testing
+- Execution of exploratory and scenario-based manual testing
-- Identify, prioritize, and report software bugs in a clear, professional format
+- Identification, prioritization, and reporting of software bugs in a clear format

 ---